javierjulio/humble-bundle-key-exporter/README.md

 # HumbleBundle Key Exporter

-A bookmarklet to export [your unredeemed HumbleBundle Keys](https://www.humblebundle.com/home/keys) that will download that data in a formatted JSON file.
+A bookmarklet to export [your unredeemed HumbleBundle Keys](https://www.humblebundle.com/home/keys) games data into a formatted JSON file for download.
+The bookmarklet will **not** trigger key redemption or include the actual keys in the JSON.
+That is intentional.
 This is meant for personal use.

 I've been a HumbleBundle supporter since it first started.
-As you might imagine, I have a large number of unredeemed game keys that I won't ever have the time for or am not interested in using.
-Since the data isn't exportable, this is a tool I created to get that data into an easy to use file so it can be modified and more easily shared with friends.
+Since I have many unredeemed game keys that I won't have any interest in playing or in some cases I already own, I built this tool to export my data into an easy to use file that I can then share with friends to gift them games they'd want.

 ## Usage